roblaing/webgames/ricerocks/README.md

 and JavaScript calls them objects &mdash; jargon I like since it cuts through a lot of OOP bull by making it clear it's just another way of expressing and processing sets of key-value pairs.

+Another Perlism, <q>If you have a procedure with 10 parameters, you probably missed some</q>, sums up the main advantage of <em>curly bracketed things</em> in that they let us pass a bag of parameters as one argument instead of as a bewildering number in a specific order, which besides being hard for users to remember, also makes code hard to refactor.

 Whereas in Python values separated by dots, as in <em>element.attribute</em>, and square brackets, as in <em>element[attribute]</em> are separate types, in JavaScript they are syntactic sugar for the same thing.
 But we can't simply treat JavaScript's <em>curly bracketed things</em> as compound data because of the complication of deciding whether to process them with functions, eg <code>draw(sprite)</code>, or with methods as in <code>sprite.draw()</code>.

-To recite another Perlism, <q>If you have a procedure with 10 parameters, you probably missed some</q>, the main advantage of <em>curly bracketed things</em> is they let us pass a bag of parameters as one argument instead of as a bewildering number in a specific order, which besides being hard for users to remember, also makes code hard to refactor.

 I personally don't like the agglutinative horror of OOP or its mishmashing of data and processing.
 With JavaScript, I find addressing, say <em>sprite.x</em> within draw(sprite) a lot easier than